 The Sports Investment Board reports to the Executive Board in conjunction with specific sports rights acquisition projects.

-Full participation of Members in EBU's activities are also ensured through a hierarchy of Assemblies, Committees, Expert Groups and Project Groups responsible for providing direction and guidance for specific sectors and activities.
+Full participation of Members in EBU's activities are also ensured through a hierarchy of Assemblies, Committees and Expert Groups responsible for providing direction and guidance for specific sectors and activities.

 The Assemblies provide Members with the opportunity to explore major strategic themes as well as to network and exchange information about studies projects and expertise in numerous sectors including: news, sports radio, television, technology & innovation, legal & public affairs, human resources and finance.